Y3drk/MiSS-EPANET-Leaks-in-waterworks-research-project/docs/checkpoint4.md

 The leakage was added with the `add_leaks` method and the measure points were added to the input file with the newly created script [add_observers](../scripts/add_observers.py) which was written for this specific purpose.
 The baseline data can be looked up [here](../knowledge_sources/checkpoint4_experiments/.gitkeep).

-The optimization was performed with the usage of the XXX algorithm.

-The results are as follows:

-YYY
+The optimization was performed with the usage of the genetic algorithm.
+Due to the fact that we were adding a leak using node and specific coeficient value, our script needed to be adjusted to handle pairs of node names and their respective coefficients (custom create_individual, crossover and mutate).
+Mutate function used random.gauss with mu and sigma equal to 0.05, so we will be constantly revolving around 0-0.1 for the nodes coefficients.
+Crossover function was implemented as a simple swap of the two parents' coefficients.

+The input for the genetic algorithm was a random combination of possible nodes with random coefficients.
+The first run (without proper crossover function) returned first node next to the leakage chosen by us, so results were promosing.
+The second run (with proper crossover function) returned the exact node with the almost exact coefficient (0.017 difference).

 ___
 ### Adding advanced holes to the network model